jjustinyyang/cse15l-lab-reports/report3/lab-report-3.md

 `grep ^<string> path/to/file`
 ---

+This command line option can look for specific string in the beginning of each line.

 Example 1:

 ![Image](grep^1.png)

+I want to look for lines that start with the word "You", and this command line option helps with that.

 Example 2:

 ![Image](grep^2.png)

+This time I look for lines that start with the word "There", it shows only one line with "There" as first word of the paragraph.

 `grep -i <string> <path/to/file>`
 ---

+This command line option look for the string in the file and is case insensitive.

 Example 1:

 ![Image](grep-i1.png)

+In this example, I search for the word "canada" with normal `grep` and it did't show any result.
+The `-i` helped look for the word case insensitively and print lines with "Canada".

 Example 2:

 ![Image](grep-i2.png)

+Similarly, when I look in the file `Canada-WhereToGo.txt` for the word "calgary" it doesn't show and result unless I put the case insensitive command line option `-i`.